paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 3. More caution about Congressional intrusion into areas like education, family life, and the control of violent crime that have been the traditional province of the states.

 4. More caution about Congressional regulation of activities that do not seem conceptually "economic."
-This is particularly important in *Morrison*, where we see the suggestion that intrastate activity that Congress regulates under the commerce power must be "economic in nature," and the assertion that the substantial effects test does not apply to non-economic violent crimes.
+This is particularly important in *Morrison*, where we see the suggestion that intrastate activity that Congress regulates under the commerce power must be "economic in nature," and the assertion that the substantial effects test does not apply to non-economic violent crimes.^[We're not reading Morrison.
+But: United States v.
+Morrison, 529 US 598 (2000), invalidating a federal cause of action for gender-based violence on essentially the same argument as *Lopez*.]

 Let's also remember that the extent of the rollback is highly uncertain. *Gonzalez v.
 Raich*, for example, looks like a resurgence of the old mid-20th-century commerce clause doctrine in 2005.
-As I've been emphasizing, this doctrine is in flux, and it's hard to predict where the law will go in the coming years---particularly with the death of Justice Scalia.
+As I've been emphasizing, this doctrine is in flux, and it's hard to predict where the law will go in the coming years.

-## Summary of "black-letter principles"
+### Summary of "black-letter principles"

 If you're confronting a commerce clause question on the multistate bar exam, where you're expected to give some kind of mechanical answer, here's what you'd rely on: